 In 1967, Hawai'i established an Art in Public Places program, which appropriates a portion of capital construction money for the purchase of artwork for public buildings and projects.
 Over the years, other states adopted similar programs, also known as public art or percent for art.
-Currently there are 25 states with active programs that foster access to the arts and increase the aesthetic value of public places.
-(North Carolina and Wisconsin had but no longer have programs.
-Information about the former programs is available upon request.
-Oklahoma's program is on hiatus.)
+Currently there are 27 states and territories with active programs that foster access to the arts and increase the aesthetic value of public places.
 The role of state arts agencies varies and may include serving as an advisor, managing artist rosters, maintaining the state art collection, commissioning artworks and selecting installation sites.

 of State Percent for Art Programs.